Standing Spinal Twist B - Katichakrasana B

 Step 7

-Exhale, repeat on the other side.
-This will be one round.
+Exhale and repeat the same sequence on the opposite side.
+This completes one round.

 Step 8